spito/testing/README.md

  * `GLOBAL_TEAR_UP()` - Defines a function executed before each test/subtest.
  * `GLOBAL_TEAR_DOWN()` - Defines a function executed after each test/subtest even in case of assert failure or uncaught exception.
 The function is not executed in case of abnormal termination of test.

+When `SUBTEST(name)` or `REPEATED_SUBTEST(name, count)` is used, the whole test is run several times.
+The first run does not execute any of subtest, its purpose is to figure out how many subtests are in the test.
+The subsequent executions will run subtests one by one, eventualy each in its own process.

 Note: all asserting and checking macros can be used deeper in the stack, not just in the top level test function.

  ### Example